 You can use any number of materials in place of calendars – old magazines, catalogs, etc. Don’t forget the coloring pages and artwork of children, too.

-If this is a project you really enjoy, check local thrift shops for supplies and even search for outdated calendars on ebay.
+If this is a project you really enjoy, check local thrift shops for supplies (like old books, magazines, even calendars).
 These upcycled envelopes make great gifts.
 Combine a stack in a theme for friends and put them in a little box or tie a ribbon around them with a nice pen and some labels.

 Disclaimer: I may receive compensation for products mentioned in this post.
 All opinions expressed are my own.
 I am not a doctor, always seek trained medical advice.
 No statements should be considered approved by the FDA or as a diagnosis or treatment for any illness.
 See my Full Disclaimer Here.